Cloud GPU VM Overview

 Dedicated instance specifications and configuration templates

 The server sizing model allocates Cloud GPU VMs with corresponding dedicated CPU cores and RAM based on available host capacity.
-The architecture utilizes PCIe passthrough for direct hardware access and optimal performance.
+The architecture uses PCIe passthrough for direct hardware access and optimal performance.

 Template specifications